splunk/public-o11y-docs/gdi/opentelemetry/components/basic-auth-extension.rst

 The ``basicauth`` extension implements both ``configauth.ServerAuthenticator`` and ``configauth.ClientAuthenticator`` to authenticate clients and servers using basic authentication.
 The authenticator type has to be set to ``basicauth``.

-When used to authenticate servers, if the authentication is successful, ``client.Info.Auth`` will expose the following attributes:
+When used to authenticate servers, if the authentication is successful, ``client.Info.Auth`` exposes the following attributes:

 * ``username``: The username of the authenticated user.
 * ``raw``: Raw base64 encoded credentials.

 .. caution:: You can either authenticate servers or clients with the extension.
-If you configure both options, the extension will throw an error.
+If you configure both options, the extension throws an error.
 See more in :ref:`basic-auth-extension-settings`.

 Get started
 ======================